How To Start Selling On Fine Art America (And Make Money)

 You’re ready to start uploading your artwork.
 Here is how to do that:

-3. Upload Your First Art Image: Pick the image you want to upload from your computer.
-To clarify, your product images have to be less than 25 MB.
+- Upload Your First Art Image: Pick the image you want to upload from your computer.
+To clarify, all new images have to be less than 25 MB.

-5. Choose Your Prices: As you already know, you’re the one to decide at what price your products should be selling.
+- Choose Your Own Prices: As you already know, you’re the one to decide at what price your products should be selling.
+I suggest learning all you can about basic price and profit margins before you make your first sale – feel free to browse recently sold pages and other artists’ work.

 5) Learn How To Use Fine Art America Widgets

-By all means, the best way to assure that selling on Fine Art America will bring you a stable income is using the platform’s widgets on your blog.
+By all means, the best way to ensure that selling on Fine Art America will bring you a stable income is by using the platform’s widgets on your blog.

 Why should you take advantage of those widgets?

-To sum up, the widgets will allow you to showcase your best artwork to your audience and increase your art sales.
+To sum up, these marketing tools will allow you to showcase your best artwork to your audience and increase your art sales.

 If you decide to generate the code, that code will fill your blog’s pages with your products and their prices.